Madison Beer says revisiting nude photo leak in memoir is part of 'reclaiming my story'

 If you or someone you know is experiencing suicidal thoughts, call 911, or call the National Suicide Prevention Lifeline at 988 or 1-800-273-8255 or text HOME to the Crisis Text Line at 741741.

 If you or someone you know has been sexually assaulted, help is available.
 RAINN’s National Sexual Assault Hotline is here for survivors 24/7 with free, anonymous help.
-800.656.HOPE (4673) and .
+800.656.HOPE (4673) and online.rainn.org.

 The Half of It is out now.